incoresemi/uatg/docs/source/uatg_cli.rst

                                                         ``work_dir``.
   -gc, \\-\\-gen_cvg        generate         Optional   [Flag] When True, UATG will generate the covergroups for
                                                         the tests.
+  -dr, \\-\\-dry_run        generate         Optional   [Flag] When True, UATG will perform a dry compile of the tests
+                                                        generated.
+There will be no compilation artifacts generated.
   --version                 generate, clean, Optional   Prints the version of UATG and exits.
                             validate
                             list-modules